 - Related work experience

 The reality is that not all Singapore company incorporation and EP applications are approved.
-Ministry of Manpower (MOM) and ACRA evaluate each applicant based on the individual and company credentials.
+The MOM and ACRA evaluate each applicant based on the company’s and individual’s respective credentials.

 With more cases of EP applications being rejected in Singapore, foreigners need professional help more than ever.
-This is an area of expertise for us at Paul Hype Page & Co. and we can help you put your best foot forward.
+This is an area of expertise for us at Paul Hype Page & Co.
+We can help you with your EP application.

 - Failing the regulations Anti-Money Laundering and Countering the Financing of Terrorism Steering (AML/CFT) Committee